pedrazamiguez/crowdq-infra/README.md

 # CrowdQ Infrastructure Setup

 This repository contains the Docker-based infrastructure stack for the **CrowdQ** microservices showcase project.
-It provides databases, message brokers, observability tools, authentication, caching, and developer utilities to support local development and testing.
+It provides databases, message brokers, observability tools, caching, and developer utilities to support local development and testing.

 ## 🗂️ Folder Structure